 Check Slack Adjusters on S-cam Brakes.
 Park on level ground and chock the wheels to prevent the vehicle from moving.
-Release the parking brakes so you can move the slack adjusters.
+Turn off the parking brakes so you can move the slack adjusters.
 Use gloves and pull hard on each slack adjuster that you can reach.
 If a slack adjuster moves more than about one inch where the push rod attaches to it, it probably needs adjustment.
 Adjust it or have it adjusted.
 Vehicles with too much brake slack can be very hard to stop.
 Out-of-adjustment brakes are the most common problem found in roadside inspections.
 Be safe.
 Check the slack adjusters.
+Manual adjustment of slack adjusters is dangerous because it gives the vehicle operator a false sense of security about the effectiveness of the braking system.

-All vehicles built since 1994 have automatic slack adjustors.
+All vehicles built since 1991 have automatic slack adjustors.
 Even though automatic slack adjustors adjust themselves during full brake applications, they must be checked.